clov1st/clov1st/README.md

 <h1 align="center">Hi 👋, I'm Clovis</h1>
-<h3 align="center">I am a student at a Vocational High School, focusing on Software Programming and Game Development.
+<h3 align="center">I am a fresh graduated from a Vocational High School, focusing on Software Programming and Game Development.
 I have a strong desire to learn and master various technologies and programming languages, I use GitHub as a platform to showcase my projects, get valuable feedback, and connect with other developers.
 I am open to suggestions or collaboration and am very enthusiastic about learning from the global community.</h3>

 <br>